 A lot of teams depend on open-source, free web log analyzers for their log management.
 Many of these log analyzer tools can get very slow when searching massive log volumes.

 Some tools offer a powerful CLI but can lack the ability to produce detailed charts and reports using smart analytics.
 Unwanted alerts arising from traditional event log analyzers can lead to alert fatigue.

 SolarWinds® Loggly® makes log management and analysis simple with a simple setup and configuration that helps you get started quickly.
 It has an agentless architecture that makes deployment faster.

-Furthermore, Loggly offers both the server and application-level logging, which means you can have a single interface to capture and monitor all your logs at a lower operational cost.
+Furthermore, Loggly log analyzer offers both the server and application-level logging, which means you can have a single interface to capture and monitor all your logs at a lower operational cost.
 By creating a single source of truth for your distributed team, you can ensure that issues are resolved quickly.
 To upload logs to Loggly, you can use either syslog or any other log source (e.g., Fluentd, Docker, rsyslog, etc.) of your choice.

-Loggly is a cloud-based log management solution that provides real-time answers to your operational questions without requiring you to log into individual servers or learn complex commands.
+Loggly is a cloud-based log analyzer and log management solution that provides real-time answers to your operational questions without requiring you to log into individual servers or learn complex commands.
 Loggly’s Dynamic Field Explorer offers a convenient click-and-browse experience with a structured summary of all your log data.
 This ensures you don’t have to start your searches from a blinking cursor on a blank console.